English grammar - Present perfect

 • The value of the dollar has risen in recent weeks.

-3. We can use just in these cases to express a very recent action.
+3. Just is used to express a very recent action.

 • She's just had a baby.